learning-unlimited/ESP-Website/docs/admin/releases/05/README.rst

   now view their availability via a link to the check availability module.

 - A user's account can be activated/deactivated from their userview page.

+- The scrolling list of open classes (/onsite/<program>/<instance>/classList) now has a landing page where you can toggle settings, such as scroll speed, refresh rate, timeblocks, and sorting.
+WARNING: Don't set the refresh rate too low (too little time between refreshes), because this can crash your site.

 - Permissions can be expired/renewed in bulk from the Permission admin panel page.